nawabahmadreshi/documentation/pages/marketing-channels/google-search-install-ads.md

 #### Create Your Campaign

 1. Select `Search Network only` on Adwords
-{% image src='/img/pages/features/google-ads/adwords-search-network.png' 3-quarters center alt='Adwords Network' %}
+{% image src='/img/pages/features/google-ads/adwords-search-network.png' third center alt='Adwords Network' %}
 1. For the type of Search campaign select `Mobile app installs`
 {% image src='/img/pages/features/google-ads/google-search-install-ads/adwords-search-install.png' 3-quarters center alt='Adwords Setup' %}
 1. Continue setting the campaign and ad group parameters

 #### Ad Creation

-1. Copy the final Branch Ad link generated from the previous section. _Note: This link should begin with **https://play.google.com...** instead of the normal Branch link domain._
+1. Copy the final Branch Ad link generated from the previous section.
+Note: This link should begin with **https://play.google.com...** instead of the normal Branch link domain.
+Refer to the [Create A Branch Ad Link]({{base.url}}/marketing-channels/google-search-install-ads/android/#create-a-branch-ad-link) section if the link is not in this format to ensure the link creation was setup properly.
 {% image src="/img/pages/features/google-ads/google-search-install-ads/Android/full-branch-link.png" half center alt='Example Link' %}
 1. Paste this Ad link into the **Final URL** field

-{% image src="/img/pages/features/google-ads/google-search-install-ads/Android/adwords-configuration.png" half center alt='Example Ad' %}
+{% image src="/img/pages/features/google-ads/google-search-install-ads/Android/adwords-configuration.png" 3-quarters center alt='Example Ad' %}

 {% caution title="Using the Final URL"%}